pkjmesra/PKScreener/README.md

 3. From now on, you will begin to receive your own alerts on your telegram channel.

 ## Troubleshooting and Logs:
 If you are having issues running the program, you can just launch a command line interface (On windows> Start > Run > cmd) and then launch PKScreener with a command line option of `-l`.
 For example, `python pkscreener.py -l`.
 This will show you the path where the program will save all the log outputs from this run.
 Copy that path and go ahead and run the application.
+Altenatively, you can just go ahead and modify the `logsEnabled` value to `y`, save & close it and then run `python pkscreener.py`.

 After you have finished the run, go to that copied path, zip the contents of the file `pkscreener-logs.txt` and create an issue at https://github.com/pkjmesra/PKScreener/issues.
 Please do not forget to attach the log files in the issue.

 ## Contributing:
 * Please feel free to Suggest improvements bugs by creating an issue.
 * Please follow the [Guidelines for Contributing](https://github.com/pkjmesra/PKScreener/blob/main/CONTRIBUTING.md) while making a Pull Request.

 ## Disclaimer:
-* DO NOT use the result provided by the software 'solely' to make your trading decisions.
+* DO NOT use the results provided by the software 'solely' to make your trading decisions.
 * Always backtest and analyze the stocks manually before you trade.
-* The Author and the software will not be held liable for your losses.
+* The Author(s), the software and any related/unrelated entity will not be held liable for your own investing decisions or losses.
+The authors or this softfware does not make any claim about the correctness of the results.
-* A lot of this work is based on the original work of https://github.com/pranjal-joshi/Screeni-py.
+* A lot of this work is based on the work of https://github.com/pranjal-joshi/Screeni-py.
 A big thank you!